YueWang996/bard-pytorch-dynamics/README.md

 ### Building the Documentation

+The documentation is available [here](https://yuewang996.github.io/bard/).
 If you need to build the documentation locally, follow these steps.

 1.  **Install documentation dependencies** from the project's root directory:
     ```bash